 Three Popular Camp Oven Models

-Camp Chef Camping Outdoor Oven with 2 Burner Camping Stove
+Camp Chef Camping Outdoor Oven

 This lightweight and extremely portable camp oven has over 18,000 BTUs of cooking power heats up to 400 degrees.
 The oven can run on high for up to five hours.
 There are two burners with 7,500 BTUs of power, which give you extra cooking space.
 The oven offers a matchless igniter, oven thermometer, two oven racks and a nonstick enamel-cooking surface.
 This oven can run off of a portable or bulk tank, although it does not include a bulk tank adapter.
 The Camp Chef Camping Outdoor Oven offers plenty of space when cooking for a large group.